 As you set up your still life scene, you're faced with many choices.
 What props should you add?
 What sort of background should you use?
 How many light sources, and what camera settings are best?
 For all of these questions, the KISS principle applies.
 There's nothing wrong with making a complicated and intricate composition.
 But when in doubt, try to default to keeping it simple.

 More and more photographers are considering black and white still life photography to be a post-production adjustment.
 Successful black and white photographers will shake their heads.
 This technique leads to random successes rather than mastery of the medium.

 Black and whites are an artform all to themselves.
 When you remove the color from a composition, other elements fill in the gaps.
 Contrasts, textures, tones, and shapes all become more imperative.

 For the best results, it's always best to decide to make black and white images from the beginning.
 It will guide all of the creative choices you then make from the beginning to the end of your project.
 Here are few great tips for beginners starting out in Black and White Photography.

 Post-Production Knows No Bounds

 If there are no rules for still life compositions, post-production is no place to start imposing them.
 Your editing routine is entirely up to you.
 Many photography purists do as little as possible, while others reform the entire composition digitally.
 To the end that still lifes are works of fine art more akin to paintings than to photography, this technique makes perfect sense.
-Do read our article on 25 Best Photo Organizing Software for 2020.
-Not only will it help you choose your best body of work, by displaying, selecting and organizing your photos based on their date, location, categories, etc, but some of the software featured in this article, also allows you to share photos directly on social media.
+Not only will it help you choose your best body of work, by displaying, selecting, and organizing your photos based on their date, location, categories, etc, but some of the software featured in this article, also allows you to share photos directly on social media.

-The internet is brimming with still life photography ideas.
+The internet is brimming with interesting still-life photography ideas and useful tips for improving still-life photography techniques.
 Just peruse any photography site or publication, and you'll see everything from black and white still lifes to futuristic digital creations.
 For creative artists, the classroom bowl of fruit still life photography is just the first stepping stone.